What do fats do?

 What can you do to improve your cardiovascular and other inflammatory disease risk?

 Eating to control blood sugar levels, consume high-fiber, essential fatty acids, magnesium, a multivitamin, and vitamin D is a good place to start.
 Stay hydrated.
 Find and control sources of inflammation.
-Exercise will control blood sugar levels and help improve insulin sensitivity.
+Exercise will also help modulate blood sugar levels and improve insulin sensitivity.